Christmas lights neatly wound onto orange reels for efficient Christmas decoration storage.

 14. Make Note of What Worked (and What Didn’t)

 Before you finish packing everything away, take five minutes to jot down what worked and what didn’t this year.
-Did you love the new tree placement?
-Wish you’d had more lights for the porch?
-Out of gift tags?
-Write it down and tuck the note in your FIRST-UP bin.
-Your future self will appreciate it.

 15. Snap a Photo of Your Storage Setup (A Final Christmas Decoration Storage Hack)